 20.3 x 31.2 cm ⏐ 8.0 x 12.3 in (300dpi)

 NASA / JPL / SPACE SCIENCE INSTITUTE / SCIENCE PHOTO LIBRARY NASA / JPL / SPACE SCIENCE INSTITUTE / SCIENCE PHOTO LIBRARY

-Saturnian moon Mimas, Cassini image.
-This is the leading hemisphere of the smallest of Saturn's main moons.
+Saturnian moon Mimas, coloured Cassini image.
+This is the smallest of Saturn's main moons.
 With a diameter of 396 kilometres it is only just large enough to form a spherical shape under its own weight.
 It is mostly composed of water ice, and is heavily cratered.
-The large impact crater at left is named Herschel, after the moon's discoverer.
-This mosaic is a combination of images taken on 13 February 2010.
-The high-resolution imagery (left) is from the narrow-angle camera, while the lower resolution imagery (right) is from the wide-angle camera, both on the Cassini spacecraft that is in orbit around Saturn.
+This image was obtained in a combination of ultraviolet, infrared and visible light, creating colour differences and contrasts that highlight variations in surface terrain and the structure of the craters.
+The large Herschel Crater is at lower right.
+The image data was acquired on 13 February 2010, by the narrow-angle camera on the Cassini spacecraft in orbit around Saturn.

 Model release not required.
 Property release not required.